 Factors within your control

 - Identifying the bottleneck.
 The internet signal comes into your home via a Modem connected to a cable or a satellite dish.
-The modem can connect to your computer via an ethernet cable, but is more likely to connect via WiFi (a two-way radio-frequency signal).
-The WiFi transponder may be built into the modem, or it may be a separate device.
+The modem can connect to your computer via an ethernet cable, but is more likely to connect via WiFi (a two-way radio-frequency signal) broadcast through a router.
+The WiFi router may be built into the modem, or it may be a separate device.
 Connection problems can be related either to the original signal or to the WiFi.

 - Total available bandwidth.
 Many standard accounts with internet providers such as Spectrum offer relatively small bandwidth or slow speed, which can cause video delays or broken connections.
 Minimizing your total household internet use helps to maximize the bandwidth available for your meeting.
 If this is a chronic issue, consider upgrading your account.